NeonGeckoCom/neon-iris/README.md

 ### Customization

-The websat web UI reads in the following items from `neon_iris/static`:
+The websat web UI reads in the following items from `neon_iris/static/custom`:

 - `error.mp3` - Used for error responses
 - `wake.mp3` - Used for wake word responses
 - `favicon.ico` - The favicon for the web UI
 - `logo.webp` - The logo for the web UI

-To customize these items, you can replace them in the `neon_iris/static` folder.
+To customize these items, you can replace them in the `neon_iris/static/custom` folder and rebuild the image.

 ### Websocket endpoint